doyinsolamiolaoye/chatbot/README.md

-# Chat Bot with PyTorch - NLP and Deep Learning
+# Contextual Chat Bot with PyTorch - NLP and Deep Learning

-A simple interactive chat bot using Natural Language Processing and PyTorch Framework.
+Implementation of a simple chat bot using Natural Language Processing and PyTorch Framework.